Malvertising – the next wave of malware distribution

 While most people are wary of not clicking on links in emails from spam or people we don’t know, malware producers have discovered new ways to get their software onto your computer.
 Now they are infecting advertising networks in what is now being referred to as Malvertising.
 Malware distribution via web ads on major sites (including msn.com, nytimes.com, bbc.com, aol.com, my.xfinity.com, nfl.com, realtor.com, theweathernetwork.com, thehill.com, and newsweek.com) has recently been discovered.
 According to Malwarebytes, the affected networks included those owned by Google, AppNexis, AOL, and Rubicon.
 The attacks are flowing from two suspicious domains, including trackmytraffic[c].biz and talk915[.]pw.

-The only real way to prevent attacks is to stop them from activating in the first place.
-BlackFog Privacy is designed to specifically block the activation of these vectors by disrupting their bidirectional communication back to their command centers.
+The only real way to prevent cyberattacks is to stop them from activating in the first place.
+BlackFog Privacy is designed to specifically block malware execution by disrupting their bidirectional communication back to their command centers.

 By preventing activation, the malware has no way to activate and therefore is prevented from being installed on your computer.